List of Carroll Pioneers head football coaches

 The Carroll Pioneers football program is a college football team that represents Carroll University in the Midwest Conference, a part of NCAA Division III.
-The team has had 27 head coaches since its first recorded football game in 1896.
-The current coach is Mark Krzykowski who first took the position for the 2011 season.
+The team has had 28 head coaches since its first recorded football game in 1896.
+The current coach is Mike Budziszewski who first took the position for the 2020 season.
 Former head coach Matty Bell was elected to the College Football Hall of Fame in 1955.